Print

 2. You can substitute the broccoli with either kale or even cauliflower.

 3. Frozen or fresh broccoli both work in this recipe.
-For frozen broccoli just cook it according to the package instructions before adding it in the recipe.
-For fresh broccoli, chop it up into florets, add it to a microwave safe dish, with 1-2 tablespoons of water, cover and cook on high for 3 minutes in the microwave.
+For frozen broccoli just cook it according to the package instructions before adding it to the recipe.
+For fresh broccoli, chop it up into florets, add it to a microwave-safe dish, with 1-2 tablespoons of water, cover, and cook on high for 3 minutes in the microwave.

 4. I used a combo of shredded mozzarella and shredded parmesan cheese in this recipe but you could use shredded cheddar cheese or even manchego cheese.